 Over-the-counter medication: Analgesics like acetaminophen and ibuprofen are a common way to treat migraines.
 However, it should be noted that overuse of these and other drugs can lead to more headaches.

 Prescription medication: Patients often seek a doctor’s advice when the measures above fail.
 Triptans – a class of drugs developed to treat migraines – may be an option in these cases and can be very effective when taken early in the onset of a headache.

 Prevention therapy: This approach may benefit people experiencing migraines most days of the week.
 Prevention therapy may include lifestyle changes, medication to treat migraines and medication to prevent or suppress them.

-SphenoCath®: Methodist Fremont Health offers this safe and minimally invasive procedure for the treatment of migraines and cluster headaches.
+SphenoCath®: Methodist Fremont Health and Methodist Hospital offer this safe and minimally invasive procedure for the treatment of chronic migraines, headaches or facial pain.
 During the 15-minute treatment, a physician uses a soft, specially designed catheter to comfortably deliver medication that blocks the nerve signals that cause migraines and other head-related conditions.
-To schedule a free consultation, call (402) 727-3882.

 Strong pain medicine: There is sometimes a need for drugs like opioids or morphine, but we try to avoid this form of treatment at all costs.
 It’s important that you work with your primary care provider to develop a treatment plan before untreated migraine pain leads you to an emergency room or urgent care facility in need of strong drugs.